How can we help?

 Our graveyard is now closed, except for family plots where there is still space.
 But we have a small garden of remembrance, planted with roses, where cremated ashes can be scattered.
 There isn’t space for a memorial plaque, so instead we have a book of remembrance where the person’s name, dates and a short message can be inscribed.
 The book is on display at the Memorial Service each November, and can be seen at other times on request.

 If you want somewhere to hold your meeting, activity or social event, why not book the St Peter’s Community Hall?
-Contact Chris Florance or come to see us.
+It has a Kitchen and full disabled access toilet facilities.